 Your browser version is outdated.
 We recommend that you update your browser to the latest version.

-There were many tube radios built from the early 1930's well into the 1960's that worked well, but received only AM broadcasts.
+Many tube radios built from the early 1930s through the 1960s still work well but receive only AM broadcasts.
 The AM band has fewer and fewer stations, and are generally "Talk Radio".
 How easy would it be to convert one of these radios to FM?

 Well, FM is fundamentally different than AM, so it's not just a matter of changing the frequency at which the radio operates.
-I have devised a device that you can plug into your working radio (replacing 1 or 2 tubes) to convert it to FM operation.
-It does not require modification to the radio itself, so will not affect the radio's value as an antique.
+I have developed a circuit that you can plug into your working radio (replacing 1 or 2 tubes) to convert it to FM operation.
+It does not require any modification to the radio itself, so will not affect the radio's value as an antique.
 These can be built by someone with an intermediate understanding of analog electronics.
-I have custom boards available, making it easy and neat to reproduce.
+I have custom unpopulated circuit boards available, making it easy and neat to reproduce.

 History of my FM conversion projects

-FM_Converter_2025 Start here.
-This document describes the design and construction of the FM converter.
+Start here: FM_Converter_2025 or FM_Converter_2025_V2 These documents describe the design and construction of the FM converter.
+The two documents are similar.
+I iterated the board (minor changes) in spring 2026, the V2 document reflects the newer version.
 For instructions for your specific radio, look at the "Radio-specific Instructions" below.

 FM_Converter_2025_Schematic